Start of Camp

 PLEASE NOTE: We cannot accept day campers BEFORE 8:15am.
 Also, you must pick up your camper(s) promptly at the end of their day, which is 1pm for half-day and 6 & 7 campers and 5pm for full-day campers.
 We do not have staff available to care for campers before and/or after their scheduled start/end times.

 PLEASE DRIVE 5 MPH in the oval and Fish Center Parking Lot.

-If your camper is traveling as an unaccompanied minor and you have selected TASP to provide their transportation to/from Logan in Boston, we will coordinate pick up and/or drop off based on the flight information you provided on your travel request form located in your account.
-We will re-confirm, prior to your camper’s arrival/departure, the TASP staff member that will be providing transportation for your camper and their contact information.
+If your camper is traveling as an unaccompanied minor and you have selected Tabor Summer Camp to provide their transportation to/from Logan Airport in Boston, we will coordinate pick up and/or drop off based on the flight information you provided on your travel request form located in your account.
+We will re-confirm, prior to your camper's arrival/departure, the Tabor Summer Camp staff member that will be providing transportation for your camper and their contact information.
 We can ONLY provide transportation on designated start/end dates.
 When booking travel, you must make your flight arrangements as follows.
-These are the only times that TASP staff is available to pick up/drop off campers.
+These are the only times that the camp staff is available to pick up/drop off campers.